 Mr. Weekes participates regularly in conferences on the challenges facing the trading system and related political issues and contributes articles to newspapers and magazines.

-Mr. Weekes is a member of the Advisory Board to the International Trade and Competition Unit of the London based Institute of Economic Affairs (IEA).
+Mr. Weekes is a member of the Advisory Council to the International Trade and Competition Unit of the London based Institute of Economic Affairs (IEA).
 The unit has been established to present independent nonpartisan advice on the challenges and opportunities the UK faces as it negotiates its departure from the EU and seeks to establish new trade relationships with other partners.
 Members of the Advisory Board act in an advisory capacity to the IEA and serve in their individual capacity.
 The IEA is a UK free-market think-tank, founded in 1955.

 In June 2016 Mr. Weekes was appointed to the Board of the Canadian Agri-Food Policy Institute an organization that facilitates the development of approaches to address key challenges faced by the Canadian agri-food industry.